baileymathien/Recipeasy/readme.md

 ## To initialize local database

 1. Run the command `flask --app base.py initdb` after you've already setup your virtual environment
+2. Run the command `flask --app base.py filldb` after you've already setup your virtual environment, this populates the ingredients dropdown

 ## To test login and authorization